deepix/deepix.github.io/about.md

 ---

 Hello, my name is Deepak.
-I work as a software engineer at Citrix Systems in so-called Silicon Valley.
+I work as a software engineer at Citrix Systems, Santa Clara.

-My technical skillset spans three broad domains: Unix systems, Web networking, and big data.
+My technical skills span three broad domains: Unix systems, Web networking, and big data.
 I have extensive working knowledge of C and Unix.
-I also understand Web networking very well, because the product I worked for is a network load balancer at HTTP layer.
+I also understand Web networking very well, having worked on [NetScaler](http://www.netscaler.com/) application load balancer at HTTP and TCP layers.

-For last couple years, I have been building a data and analytics pipeline.
-This has led me towards distributed systems and big data ecosystems.
+For the last couple years, I have been building a data and analytics pipeline.
+This has led me to distributed systems and big data ecosystems.
 These days I spend my time working with Ansible, Hadoop, Spark, Python and Golang.